 8- Larger Mirrors and Backup Cameras

 The neck is a delicate and crucial joint, and most aging adults simply can’t spare the limited neck torsion they have to check blind spots while driving.
-Fortunately, there are a handful of auxiliary mirrors available that absolutely eradicate blind spots and eliminate the need to crane the neck into uncomfortable positions.
+Fortunately, there are a handful of auxiliary mirrors or front and rear dash cam available that absolutely eradicate blind spots and eliminate the need to crane the neck into uncomfortable positions.

 9- Heated Seats